EthanFitzpatrick0/StreamerBot/README.md

 ## TO-DO LIST

 * Add options for chatbot (e.g. generate sentences on a timer in addition or instead of command)
+    * Add username argument for bot- currently using my personal bot's name (Imitator_Bot) which doesn't make sense for distribution purposes
 * Relevantly respond to chatter @

 ### TO-DO LIST items finished